 - 4.1.
 The concept of safety limits is based on the prevention of unacceptable releases of radioactive materials from the plant through the application of limits imposed on the temperatures of fuel and fuel cladding, coolant pressure, pressure boundary integrity and other operational characteristics influencing the release of radioactive material from the fuel.
 Established safety limits are to protect the integrity of certain physical barriers that guard against the uncontrolled release of radioactive material.
 The safety limits should be established by means of a conservative approach to ensure that all the uncertainties of safety analyses are taken into account.
 This implies that exceeding a single safety limit does not always lead to the unacceptable consequences mentioned earlier.
-Nevertheless, if any safety limit is exceeded, the reactor should be shut down and normal power operation restored only after appropriate evaluation has been performed and approval for restarting has been given in accordance with established plant procedures.
-Any allowed exception from the rule to shut down the reactor after a safety limit have been exceeded should be included in the OLC and justified in the safety analysis. - 4.2.
+Nevertheless if any safety limit is exceeded, the reactor should be shut down and normal power operation restored only after appropriate evaluation has been performed and approval for restarting has been given in accordance with established plant procedures. - 4.2.
 The limits are chosen with the objective of maintaining the integrity of the fuel cladding and the integrity of the pressure boundary of the reactor coolant system under all conditions, thus ensuring that there is no significant release of radioactive materials.
-An essential factor in maintaining the integrity of the fuel cladding is 16 adequate cooling of the fuel.
+An essential factor in maintaining the integrity of the fuel cladding is adequate cooling of the fuel.
 In this regard, the pressure boundary of the reactor coolant system should be kept intact.
 This prevents any loss of coolant and resulting reduction in the effectiveness of cooling.